infovisionaccelerators/mamba-sample-project/README.md

                 *.uri - Entry for the url.
 The default-base-url and uri combination forms the complete endpoint request url.
 You can provide the complete url in uri field as well.
                 *.method - Entry for http methods.
 It supports all GET, PUT, POST, DELETE http methods.
                 *.query - Entry for query string
                 *.body - Entry for request payload in string format.
 The body should contain the needed escape characters.
+Use online tool like https://www.freeformatter.com/json-escape.html
                 *.header - Entry for header elements.
 Multiple headers can be separated by comma (,)
                 Note: * is the test case key.
         c.
 Update default-ignore-fields - this contains the dynamic fields which need not be checked, e.g.- current timestamp or corelation-id